balderdashy/sails-docs/concepts/Routes/Routes.md

 #### Notes
-+ Advanced users may opt to circumvent the router entirely and send low-level, completely customizable WebSocket messages directly to the underlying Socket.io server.
-You can bind socket events directly in your app's [`onConnect`](https://sailsjs.com/documentation/reference/configuration/sails-config-sockets#?commonlyused-options) function (located in [`config/sockets.js`](https://sailsjs.com/documentation/anatomy/config/sockets.js).)
-But bear in mind that, in most cases, you are better off leveraging the request interpreter for socket communication - maintaining consistent routes across HTTP and WebSockets helps keep your app maintainable.
+Advanced users may opt to circumvent the router entirely and send low-level, completely customizable WebSocket messages directly to the underlying Socket.io server.
+You can bind socket events directly in your app's [`onConnect`](https://sailsjs.com/documentation/reference/configuration/sails-config-sockets#?commonlyused-options) function (located in [`config/sockets.js`](https://sailsjs.com/documentation/anatomy/config/sockets.js)),  but bear in mind that in most cases you are better off leveraging the request interpreter for socket communication.
+Maintaining consistent routes across HTTP and WebSockets helps keep your app maintainable.